- Current students

-In the first 4 weeks (30 credits) of this programme, you’ll develop the essential skills for a career in the building industry.
+In the first four weeks (30 credits) of this programme, you’ll develop the essential skills for a career in the building industry.
 Become knowledgeable about the basic principles and practices for general construction including calculations, communications, health and safety including your site safe passport, first aid, hand tools, power tools and machinery.

 - Practical projects using a variety of hand tools, portable tools, and machines

 - Learn in Mataaho, Unitec’s brand new purpose built trades building, with new, top-of-the-line machinery